martymcflywa/ecu/year_1/sem_1/CSP1150_programming_principles/0a_assignment_1/dev/README.md

 	- Changed the fields that hold the random values to be static so they are not reset every time a new image object is instantiated
 	- These fields are also preloaded with a random int so they do not give zero when initially called

-## v5.3.0 20141022:
+## v5.3.0 20141022

 ### Resolved issues:

 - Colour is no longer randomized while zooming
-- User must calculate area before viewing greyscale or colour image
+- User must now calculate Mandelbrot area first before viewing greyscale or colour image
 	- Error message notifies user
 - User must select zoom area first before zooming in
 	- Error message notifies user

 ### Bug/s:

+Listed bugs fixed, see resolved issues above.

 - ~~Zooming image with "Random colour" ticked without previously viewing a random colour image results in black image~~
 	- ~~Need to update the controller to introduce random colours, could use mandelbrotColourImageExists to check~~

-## v5.2.0 20141020:
+## v5.2.0 20141020

 ### Bug/s:

+Listed bugs fixed, see resolved issues above.

-1. ~~Fix issue where user can generate coloured image without calculating Mandelbrot area first~~
+1. ~~User can generate coloured image without calculating Mandelbrot area first~~
-2. ~~Fix issue where zooming while random colour is ticked, colour changes~~
+2. ~~Zooming while random colour is ticked, colour changes~~
 	- ~~Colour shouldn't change while zooming~~
-3. ~~Stop "Zoom In" button from working if no zoom selection has been made~~
+3. ~~"Zoom In" button still works even though no zoom selection has been made~~

 ## Screenshots